efchatz/Covert-C2/README.md

 ### Persistence
 Persistence is by default enabled in the C3 since in most cases a user will open their infected browser and as a result, the malicious extension will communicate directly with the webserver.

-To further enhance peristence, an attacker can use either shortcuts or the headless mode.
-First, by simply replacing the legitimate shortcuts and adding the "--load-extension" flag could allow the attacker to achieve peristence and communication with the webserver.
+To further enhance persistence, an attacker can use either shortcuts or the headless mode.
+First, by simply replacing the legitimate shortcuts and adding the "--load-extension" flag could allow the attacker to achieve persistence and communication with the webserver.

 However, to avoid having user interaction, an attacker can use the "--headless" mode.
 MSEdge can use headless mode by adding the "--user-data-dir" flag during execution.
 This could create a directory with all user's preferences in the desired location, allowing the execution of the malicious extension in headless mode.
 This means that an attacker can use MSEdge with a malicious extension without having issues with the relevant popup message of disabling the development (malicious) extension.

 The same case can be applied to Chrome.
 However, Chrome for some reason requires to be executed twice with the same flags, i.e., headless and user-data-dir to establish a stable communication with the webserver.
-As a result, both browsers can be used with headless mode and say a Task Scheduler, without requiring user's interaction for persistence.
+As a result, both browsers can be used with headless mode and say a Task Scheduler, without requiring users' interaction for persistence.

 ### Direct Command Execution
 C3 operates with direct command execution, having the following flow between the attacker and the victim: